darth-dodo/hustlers-den/README.md

 - [Interactive API Documentation generated using Swagger can be found here](https://hustlers-den.herokuapp.com/swagger-docs)

 ## Educational Resources
-- TBD
+- While working on anything, we tend to come across educational resources which help us in getting better and understanding a problem as well as it's solution on a deeper level
+- The [Educational Resources](https://github.com/darth-dodo/hustlers-den/blob/master/EducationalResources.md) file is a place we have listed down the resources we referred to while working on this project for giving a deeper context and through learning to the reader if required.

 ## ToDos
-- [ ] Add more docstrings application wide
+- [x] Add more docstrings application wide
-- [ ] Create a list of Educational Resources
+- [x] Create a list of Educational Resources
 - [ ] Seed data script
 - [ ] Using custom querysets
 - [ ] Custom Middleware for Error Handler
-- [ ] Base Service Class for MVSC approach
+- [ ] Base Service Class for MVCS approach
 - [ ] Auto assign user permissions

 ## Feature Roadmap